EnricoMi/publish-unit-test-result-action/README.md

 ### GitHub Actions check summary of a commit

-Unit test results are published in the GitHub Actions check summary of the respective commit:
+Test results are published in the GitHub Actions check summary of the respective commit:

 ![checks comment example](misc/github-checks-comment.png)